We demand an end for cruel live transports by road and sea

 Long-Distance transports of unweaned calves and lambs

-In order to provide milk, a cow has to give birth to a calf every year.
-The same is true for goats and sheep.
-However, the problem is that male offspring, as well as many female animals, are merely considered a by-product of the dairy industry.
-There is a limited demand for calves in countries where they are fattened for veal or for export.
+To produce milk, a cow must give birth to a calf every year.
+The same goes for goats and sheep.
+The problem is that male offspring, like many females, are seen as a by-product of the dairy industry.
+There is only a demand for calves in countries where they are fattened for veal or for export.

-The calves are separated from their mothers directly after birth.
-Only a couple of days later they are being transported for the first time in their lives.
-Lambs are transported to collection points at the age of one week and calves when they are about ten days old.
-From the collection points the calves are then transported for fattening to the Netherlands, Belgium, France, Italy and Spain from the age of 14 days.
-The lambs are predominantly transported for slaughtering to Italy and Greece.
-When animals are this young, they are very prone to illnesses and transport can quickly become an endurance test.
+Calves are separated from their mothers immediately after birth.
+A few days later, they are transported for the first time in their lives.
+Lambs are taken to collection centres at the age of one week and calves at around ten days.
+From the collection points, the calves are transported to the Netherlands, Belgium, France, Italy and Spain for fattening from the age of 14 days.
+Lambs are mainly sent to Italy and Greece for slaughter.
+When animals are this young, they are very susceptible to disease and transport can quickly become an ordeal.

-Problems during transport of unweaned calves and lambs
+Problems during the transport of unweaned calves and lambs

 What we are doing

 Since 2014 our teams have been working for unweaned animals.
 Together with the police and veterinary authorities, we inspected countless calf- and lamb transports.
-Afterwards, we filed numerous complaints due to several violations.
-What they all have in common is the lack of supply of the animals during transport.
-We present the results of our investigation work to decision makers in ministries, European authorities and politics and ask them to act.
+We followed them undercover to see if unweaned animals were being unloaded, fed, and rested at the control points.
+Unfortunately, rest periods were often ignored.
+We published our observations, and we filed numerous complaints.
+We present the results of our investigation work to decision-makers in ministries, European authorities and politics and ask them to act.

 Investigations